 To be on the fast track in your organizational progress, you’ll want a sponsor.
 Mentors and supporters can help you make career progress, but that kind of help depends on decision makers happening to notice you and your work.

-A sponsor speeds up the process, by getting your name into the right conversations at the right time and at the right level, and helping decisionmakers understand why you are the right person for the opportunity.
+A sponsor speeds up the process, by getting your name into the right conversations at the right time and at the right level, and helping decision makers understand why you are the right person for the opportunity.

-What Are the Sponsor’s Responsibilities?
+What Are a Workplace Sponsor's Responsibilities?

 The sponsor talks up your potential with decision-makers, usually with information about past successes that provide evidence to back up the sponsor’s faith in you, and an enthusiasm that expresses that faith.